Bupropion (Wellbutrin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 What is Wellbutrin (Bupropion)?

-Bupropion, sold under the brand name Wellbutrin, is an antidepressant and an FDA-approved treatment for depression, seasonal affective disorder (SAD), and nicotine addiction.
-It is sometimes also used to treat obesity, ADHD, sexual problems, and bipolar disorder.
+Bupropion is an antidepressant and an FDA-approved treatment for depression, seasonal affective disorder (SAD), and nicotine addiction.

-Wellbutrin works by re-balancing chemicals in the brain to fix issues caused by the imbalance.
-It comes in tablet form (extended-release, sustained-release, and immediate-release) and is intended to be swallowed whole.
-Under the brand name Zyban, bupropion has successfully been used to help people quit smoking.
-When it is used for this purpose, it reduces nicotine cravings and eases the symptoms of withdrawal.
+Mechanistically, Wellbutrin works by re-balancing chemicals in the brain, thereby helping to correct issues caused by neurotransmitter imbalances.
+Specifically, it comes in tablet form—including extended-release, sustained-release, and immediate-release formulations—and is intended to be swallowed whole.
+Furthermore, under the brand name Zyban, bupropion has been successfully used to help individuals quit smoking.
+When taken for this purpose, it effectively reduces nicotine cravings while also easing withdrawal symptoms.

 Brand names for bupropion include: